Canon EOS T1i 500D Rebel, Animoto, Time Lapse and High Speed Photography…

 We also want to help those looking to start up or move ahead with their business by incorporating a search engine friendly, personal marketing page and advertising at ATP as part of the membership which will link back to your own blog or website.

-We have already seen people from our courses start up successful photography businesses and it is amazing to see them grow and improve every year…that is the intention of the website, to get you exactly where you want to be whether it is a full blowm, full time business or to simply improve your photography!
+We have already seen people from our courses start up successful photography businesses and it is amazing to see them grow and improve every year…that is the intention of the website, to get you exactly where you want to be whether it is a full blown, full time business or to simply improve your photography!

 We will keep you informed with the progress over the coming weeks…